miyagipipi/ZRAG/README.md

 ### Dataset

-The dataset used in LightRAG can be downloaded from [TommyChien/UltraDomain](https://huggingface.co/datasets/TommyChien/UltraDomain).
+The dataset used in ZestRAG can be downloaded from [TommyChien/UltraDomain](https://huggingface.co/datasets/TommyChien/UltraDomain).

 ### Generate Query

-LightRAG uses the following prompt to generate high-level queries, with the corresponding code in `example/generate_query.py`.
+ZestRAG uses the following prompt to generate high-level queries, with the corresponding code in `example/generate_query.py`.

 <details>
 <summary> Prompt </summary>